 We’ve got four fantastic airport lounges, where, for a small fee, you can enjoy complimentary food and drinks, unlimited Wi-Fi and great runway views.
 Those travelling on business may wish to book into the Regus Express Lounge, which includes workstations (ThinkPods), comfy seating, laptop stands, secure Wi-Fi and printers and scanners.

 The airport’s convenient location makes it easy to reach by every mode of transport.
 If you’re travelling to the airport by bus, you can be dropped off right at the terminal.
 Those travelling by train will disembark at Birmingham International train station.
 From there, a free and frequent Air Rail link takes you to the terminal in just two minutes.

 Those driving will find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 To find out about our other services, head to our terminal facilities page.
 Whether you like to get through the airport as quickly as possible or you enjoy browsing in the shops and having something to eat, check out our ‘Plan your Journey’ articles for the speedy and leisurely traveller.

 Amritsar Raja Sansi International Airport is located approximately 11 km northwest of the city of Amritsar.
 To travel to the city centre from the airport, you can get a taxi or an auto rickshaw.

 Taxis can be found outside the Arrivals Hall of the terminal building and they take about 30 minutes to reach the city centre.
 For a slightly quicker and more exciting ride (and if you don’t have too much luggage!), you can take a rickshaw to the city centre in around 20 minutes.
-If you’d prefer to drive yourself, there are also car hire options at the airport.

 What to expect in Amritsar